jennagrant/hello-world/README.md

 Our team used normalized the data into ERD's, used create table commands, created queries that answered relevant research questions pertaining to the data, and finally transferred this over to create a website application that created visuals and tables from our findings.

 ## Questions our Application Answered
-1.What is the total number of draft picks made by each team between the years 2000 and 2015?
+1. What is the total number of draft picks made by each team between the years 2000 and 2015?
-2.What is the number of games played by first round draft picks from 2000-2015?
+2. What is the number of games played by first round draft picks from 2000-2015?
-3.What are the most common positions picked in the NFL draft and how has this changed over time?
+3. What are the most common positions picked in the NFL draft and how has this changed over time?
-4.Which running back drafted between the years 2000 and 2015 had the most rushing yards?
+4. Which running back drafted between the years 2000 and 2015 had the most rushing yards?
-5.Which quarterbacks drafted between 2000 - 2014 have had some of the best careers?
+5. Which quarterbacks drafted between 2000 - 2014 have had some of the best careers?

 ## Link to Final Project Application Website
 *[Oracle Application Public Link] (https://apex.oracle.com/pls/apex/r/g1project/nfl-data-final-project-application/home?session=114924929818165)*